CACI-International/ergo/ergolang/README.md

 * Store `Unset`.
 * `std:fs:file-size`
 * Improve `Error` storage (prevent storage of nested Errors).
-* Change set syntax, and do away with pattern commands.
 * ExitStatus to Number.
 * Parallelism count.
 * `std:fs:rename`
 * Improve caching speed (using sqlite, in-memory map, etc)
-* Keys in maps should always be typed values.
-  * Indexing should evaluate the index (for Maps at least, but maybe always?).